-In the religious sphere, even among adherents of Christianity, there was (and continues to be) considerable debate about how religion should treat marriage between same-sex couples.
-The primary purpose of the Amendment was to take sides in this religious debate by putting the full force of the state behind an express moral and religious condemnation of a vulnerable minority-gays and lesbians-whose relationships the Amendment's sponsor referred to as "a lie."
-Dunn, supra.
-The restriction of marriage to opposite-sex couples was thus a quintessential governmental "endorsement" of religion-a misuse of governmental power to promote a particular religious view, with no legitimate secular purpose.
-The Marriage Ban is therefore unconstitutional under the Establishment Clause.
+Conversely, as discussed in the plaintiffs-appellants' briefs, the Marriage Bans have no legitimate secular purpose.
+In fact, as measured at the time of enactment, the Marriage Bans had no effect except to express a particular religious viewpoint.
+In the religious sphere, even among adherents of Christianity, there was at the time (and continues to be) considerable debate about how religion should treat marriage between same-sex couples.
+When the Marriage Bans were enacted, neither Hawaii nor Nevada had actually permitted any marriages between same-sex couples.
+The primary purpose of the Marriage Bans was to take sides in this religious debate by putting the full force of the state behind an express moral and religious condemnation of a vulnerable minority-gays and lesbians.
+The restriction of marriage to opposite-sex couples was thus a quintessential governmental "endorsement" of religion-a misuse of governmental power to promote a religious view, with no legitimate secular purpose.